Sage-Bionetworks/annotation-tools/CONTRIBUTING.md

     git checkout -b JIRA-123-new-feature
     ```

+2. Make any relevant changes.

-2. Proceed on to **Testing**
+3. Proceed on to **Testing**

-3. Once you have completed all the steps above, in Github, create a pull request from your feature branch to the `master` branch of Sage-Bionetworks/Genie.
+4. Once you have completed all the steps above, in Github, create a pull request from your feature branch to the `master` branch of Sage-Bionetworks/Genie.

 > *A code maintainer must review and accept your pull request.*